 If you operate an ecommerce business it is important to understand how order fulfillment systems and operations work, even if you plan to outsource to a third-party logistics provider (3PL).
-Knowing the necessary components of an efficient order fulfillment system can help you make the best decisions in choosing how to structure the order fulfillment arm of your supply chain.
+Knowing the necessary components of an efficient ecommerce fulfillment system can help you make the best decisions in choosing how to structure the order fulfillment arm of your supply chain.
 This post describes the basic aspects of order fulfillment, and three ways to set up your order fulfillment systems.

 What is Involved in Order Fulfillment